by Texas Homesteader ~

 And I get to experience that wonderful feeling with almost every homestead task I complete.

 Of course there’s give & take to living this way.
-We’re able to live this lifestyle because we don’t spend extraneous amounts of money on fancy foods or high-end electronics.
+We’re able to live this lifestyle because we don’t spend copious amounts of money on fancy foods or high-end electronics.

 But here’s the catch: we don’t feel any sense of deprivation or regret whatsoever.
 This simple life is not for everyone, but DANG it’s a beautiful life for us!